shy1132/shycatbot-open/README.md

 4. run `node .` to start the bot

 ## config documentation

+### `syncPosts`
-`syncPosts` determines whether or not to sync posts between all of the accounts being used (since not all platforms support the same file types)
+`syncPosts` determines whether or not to sync posts between all of the accounts being used (since not all platforms support the same file types)\

-if `syncPosts` is true, it will narrow it down to only file types ALL of the platforms support, which limits posting potential
+`true`: narrow it down to only file types ALL of the platforms support, which limits posting potential\

-if `syncPosts` is false, it will post the same thing on every platform, but if a platform doesnt support the chosen file, it will choose a new one specifically for that platform
+`false`: post the same thing on every platform, but if a platform doesnt support the chosen file, will choose a new one specifically for that platform

+### `priorityList`
-`priorityList` is the list of platforms in whatever order you want to login + post to (since it doesnt all happen at the exact same time)
+`priorityList` is the list of platforms in whatever order you want to login + post to (since it doesnt all happen at the exact same time)\

-`priorityList` is (by default) ordered by the speed of the platforms, but you can change it to whatever you're prioritizing
+it is (by default) ordered by the speed of the platforms, but you can change it to whatever you're prioritizing\

-`priorityList` doesn't have to include ALL of the platforms, just the ones that you're using (even then, if you don't include one, it will just push that one to the back)
+it doesn't have to include ALL of the platforms, just the ones that you're using (even then, if you don't include one, it will just push that one to the back)

+### etc
 for any of the social media keys, set `use` to true to post to that platform

 for the `twitter` key, you need to sign up for the twitter api and provide the needed credentials